-Elise Sterback is currently the Executive Director of Basement Theatre and has a background in marketing and community development, as well as producing theatre, festivals and artistic happenings through her company, Vibracorp.
+Elise Sterback is a PhD candidate researching arts policy at the University of Auckland.
+She is the former Executive Director of Basement Theatre and has a background in marketing and community development, as well as producing theatre, festivals and artistic happenings through her company, Vibracorp.
 As a strategist and arts advocate, Elise has sat on the board of Creative Coalition, and participated in arts policy steering groups at local and national levels.

 Originally from Korea, Hans is a founder and director of MASS, a design think-tank and multidisciplinary collective which aims to pioneer new modes of design thinking and creation.
 He brings 6 years of international experience in the creative industries working on projects across architecture, product, branding, and entertainment for clients such as Audi, Google, and Kram/Weisshaar.

 Tara is Director Government and International Relations and CEO Middle East at Greenstone TV.
 With a background in the public and NFP sectors, she is a strategy, partnerships, business development and stakeholder relations leader with a focus on social change.
 She is an Executive Committee member of NZ Middle East Business Council and a Be.Lab Fab 50 member.
 Governance roles have included Leadership NZ, Massive Company, Rising Voices Youth Poetry Movement.
 She is actively involved in initiatives to support the arts and creative sector.